-habitat that your own creature is going to live a in Bick a
+habitat that your own creature is going to live in.
+Pick a habitat

-, 0

-habitat and create a fact file page on your cric Sen'nabitat • Coral reef
+and create a fact file page on your chosen hal bitat.

+This will assist you with the next design step.
+Jungle The sea

+7 0 1 • Coral reef

 • Forest

 My habitat is the • Dessert

-• Snow
+Why madital is the • Snow

 Facts about my habitat: • Mountains

-• • Pond
+· • Pond

 • • Lakes

 • • Swamp

-• Waterfall
+• • Waterfall

 • • Caves

 • Rainforest

 • • Outer Space

+• Durania a of alcassa habitat

-• Drawing of chosen habit rat
+Drawing of chosen habitat

-A bruwing or snooth manne ut
+•

+•

 ·

 •

 •

 •

-•
+Dyswing of shacen habitat

 Drawing of chosen habitat

 Habitat designs: Create your own habitat terrarium (a mini world in a jar, see image examples).
 Explore a variety of ideas.
+Colour it in with colouring pencils.